IsraelCabrera/frigate/docs/docs/configuration/tls.md

 # TLS

-Frigate's integrated NGINX server supports TLS certificates.
-By default Frigate will generate a self signed certificate that will be used for port 8971.
-Frigate is designed to make it easy to use whatever tool you prefer to manage certificates.
+Security's integrated NGINX server supports TLS certificates.
+By default Security will generate a self signed certificate that will be used for port 8971.
+Security is designed to make it easy to use whatever tool you prefer to manage certificates.

-Frigate is often running behind a reverse proxy that manages TLS certificates for multiple services.
-You will likely need to set your reverse proxy to allow self signed certificates or you can disable TLS in Frigate's config.
-However, if you are running on a dedicated device that's separate from your proxy or if you expose Frigate directly to the internet, you may want to configure TLS with valid certificates.
+Security is often running behind a reverse proxy that manages TLS certificates for multiple services.
+You will likely need to set your reverse proxy to allow self signed certificates or you can disable TLS in Security's config.
+However, if you are running on a dedicated device that's separate from your proxy or if you expose Security directly to the internet, you may want to configure TLS with valid certificates.

 In many deployments, TLS will be unnecessary.
 It can be disabled in the config with the following yaml: